protocolbuffers/protobuf/docs/implementing_proto3_presence.md

 - make the parser set this bit when a value is parsed from the wire.
 - make the serializer test this bit to decide whether to serialize.

-If your code generator already supports proto2, then there is less work to do.
+If your code generator already supports proto2, then most of your work is already done.
 All you need to do is make sure that proto3 optional fields have exactly the same API and behave in exactly the same way as proto2 optional fields.

 From experience updating several of Google's code generators, most of the updates that are required fall into one of several patterns.
 Here we will show